Common name: Honeysuckle aphid

-The aphid’s entire life cycle is completed on the host plant.
-As a non-migratory species, the honeysuckle aphid overwinters its eggs, preferably on buds and branch tips of previously infested plants.
+The entire life cycle of the honeysuckle aphid is completed on the host plant.
+As a non-migratory species, it overwinters as eggs on buds and branch tips of previously infested plants.
 In early spring, just as new leaves are emerging, these eggs hatch, bearing the first of several generations that will be produced continuously throughout the summer.
-Initially, only wingless females develop, but in late summer, winged males and wingless females are born, at which time they mate and deposit their eggs on the shrub.
-In late summer, when the population of aphid colonies can reach in the hundreds, they can be found outside the damaged, curled leaves feeding on petioles and stems.
+Initially, only wingless females are produced without males (asexually).
+In late summer, winged males and wingless females are born, at which time they mate and deposit their eggs on the shrub.
 Generally, adult aphids remain inside the folded leaves where they are protected from weather and predators.
+In late summer, when the population of aphids can reach into the hundreds, they can be found outside the damaged, curled leaves feeding on petioles and stems.

 The pesticide information presented in this publication is current with federal and state regulations.
 The user is responsible for determining that the intended use is consistent with the label of the product being used.
 The information given here is for educational purposes only.
 Reference to commercial products or trade names is made with the understanding that no discrimination is intended and no endorsement made by The Morton Arboretum.